islamgab/EGCTF-Quals-19/Bad Signal/readme.md

 ##### Photoshop Part
-using photoshoft bacouse i donot know tools to detect noise o may be can detect it by chunk tools but it`ll not get value easy thin i try to get list of 103 row px value using photoshop and do it manual not automate
+using photoshop bacouse i don\`t know tools to detect noise o may be can detect it by chunk tools but it`ll not get value easy thin i try to get list of 103 row px value using photoshop and do it manual not automate

 To-Do